Shanmus4/Polaroid/Support/TASK.md

 -   **[2025-04-21]** Polaroid capture logic now guarantees the saved/downloaded image matches the live preview exactly, with correct cropping, no stretching, and includes the full white frame with thick bottom border.
 -   **[2025-04-21]** All layout, scaling, and stacking bugs resolved for both camera and gallery views.
 -   **[2025-04-21]** All CSS and JS files updated and thoroughly tested for mobile and desktop.
 -   **[2025-04-21]** Start gallery feature: In-page modal gallery shows all captured polaroids from browser cache.
-Each image has individual download.
-Add "Download All" for ZIP.
-Modular, documented, and tested per project rules.
+Each image has individual download and delete.
+"Download All" saves each image as a separate PNG (not ZIP); button is hidden on iOS.
 -   **[2025-04-21 18:27]** Added camera flip button to polaroid preview.
 Button is visible only on mobile devices with both cameras, and always on iOS.
 Uses Material icon with translucent background.
 Fully tested and working on iPhone Chrome.
--   **[2025-04-21 19:45]** Integrated CamanJS for advanced polaroid-style filters.
-Added 4 realistic film presets, live preview, and filter navigation.
-Filters applied to both preview and captured images.
-Fully integrated and ready for further custom presets.
 -   **[2025-04-21 19:56]** Gallery modal now updates immediately when a new image is captured.
 Arrow keys and buttons switch filters for preview/capture.
-CamanJS setup verified.
 -   **[2025-04-21 21:09]** Enhanced and expanded CSS filter system: 10 complex, visually rich polaroid filters (warm, cool, retro, vivid, sharp, B&W, night, glow, fade, none).
 All filter effects are now strictly confined to the image preview area—no leaks onto the frame or background.
 -   **[2025-04-21 21:09]** Updated filter logic in JS: toggles filter classes for live preview and captured images.
 No more direct style.filter assignment.
 -   **[2025-04-21 21:09]** Download All now downloads each image individually (no ZIP).
 Each polaroid is saved as a PNG with a unique filename.
+Hidden on iOS.
 -   **[2025-04-21 21:09]** All gallery, filter, and capture features tested and verified to work on both desktop and mobile.

 ## Current Tasks